VH-Lab/NDI-python/README.md

 Docstrings may also include standard [reST](https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html) syntax for more sophisticated markup.

 Documentation must be rebuilt with `bin/mkdocs` on changes to the codebase.
 To rebuild and view the documentation in the browser, run `bin/docs`.
+Sphinx must be installed (`pipenv install --dev sphinx`).